The Scariest Letter You Will Ever Get

 As with any other type of tax service, we request that you maintain an open line of communication to provide us with what we need for us to be successful in your representation.

 From our experience, we notice that Self-Employed Business Owners are frequently under examination by the IRS.

 While under examination, the IRS typically targets the business expenses listed on the Schedule C of a personal 1040 tax return.

 Schedule C Line Items that are frequently selected for IRS examination:

 In the customized Audit Plan, we assist our clients in planning for the future while assisting with the current tax return line items under examination.
 We desire to educate our clients on understanding the importance of maintaining adequate documents when claiming an amount on a tax return.

 If there is a silver lining to having to endure the nerve-wracking audit process, it is being able to choose Nexus Tax Advisors to protect you during the examination and have their expertise in preparing you for the future.

 Do you claim any of these deductions?
 Yes?

 Then call us to arrange for a review.
-A simple meeting now could save a lot of time, trouble and money in the future.
+A simple meeting now could save you from needing expensive IRS audit representation in Houston, TX in the future.